 27 May ExploRussia has been longlisted for the 2016 World Responsible Tourism Awards at WTM London

-Organisations in the running cover a diverse range of issues in responsible tourism from campaigning and innovation to poverty reduction and the inclusion of marginalised people, from hotels with exemplary employment initiatives to wildlife and habitat conservation.
+Organizations in the running cover a diverse range of issues in responsible tourism from campaigning and innovation to poverty reduction and the inclusion of marginalized people, from hotels with exemplary employment initiatives to wildlife and habitat conservation.

 “There are a few things which have really got me excited this year and one is seeing representatives from destinations such as Dubai, places we don’t usually associate with responsible tourism, included in the longlist for the first time.
-For me this is a clear indication that the wider tourism industry is really recognising the importance and benefits of operating in a responsible way”.
+For me, this is a clear indication that the wider tourism industry is really recognizing the importance and benefits of operating in a responsible way”.

 The 2016 list of finalists will be released in August, with the winners announced in a special ceremony at WTM London during World Responsible Tourism Day on 8th November 2016.